List of Gillingham F.C. records and statistics: Appearances

 All competitive peacetime first team matches are included.
-Statistics correct as of the end of the 2019–20 season.
+Statistics correct as of 5 April 2025.
 Appearances as substitute are in brackets.
 Players who played for the club prior to 1920 or between 1938 and 1950, when the club played in the Southern League and Kent League rather than the Football League, have appearances in those competitions included in their totals.